Skip to Content

 We can recognize the Berylline Hummingbird by its green plumage, paler belly, and red-brown in its wings.
 Both sexes look the same and also have brown on their rump, and red-brown in their tail.

-Like other hummingbird species, Berylline Hummingbirds spend most of their time feeding and competing with other hummingbirds over food.
-They were seen in the USA for the first time in 1964 and have been rare but regular visitors ever since.
+Like other hummingbird species, Berylline Hummingbirds spend most of their time feeding and competing with other hummingbirds for food.
+They were first seen in the USA in 1964 and have been rare but regular visitors ever since.

 In southeastern Arizona, hybrids between Berylline Hummingbirds and the Rivoli’s Hummingbird are also occasionally seen!